110 W 4th Ave rezoning and development permit application

 Is the City's plan to rezone the Mount Pleasant industrial area to CD-1?
 This application (along with the applicants other application for the neighbouring site) to turn this block into CD-1 would help, along with other sites in the area and elsewhere in Vancouver that the City has rezoned Industrial to CD-1.
 My company would love to get into the Mount Pleasant area once industrial zoning is no longer a hindrance.

-Lianne asked almost 3 years ago
+Lianne asked over 3 years ago

 CD-1 (Comprehensive Development) zoned properties are located throughout the City.
 CD-1 zones are ‘one of a kind’, that are created when rezoning sites include a mix of proposed land uses, building height and/or density that is not currently allowed under existing zoning.
 In the case of 110 and 150 W 4th Avenue, though the proposed laboratory and office uses are permitted within the I-1 district schedule in terms of land use, the proposed height and density is greater than what is permitted in the existing I-1 zone.